micro-ROS/micro-ROS.github.io/_docs/concepts/benchmarking/benchmarking/index.md

 ## Introduction to Benchmarking

-Developing working and stable application from the scribbles to the final executing binary is long and hard tasks.
-During this process developers may come across stabilities issues, perfomances issues.
+Developing a working and stable application, from the scribbles to the final executing binary, is a long and hard task.
+During this process, developers may come across stability and perfomance issues.
 In addition to these issues, some specified QoS might be difficult to quantify.
 Solving those problems without the proper tools might be frustrating, tedious tasks leading to reduce developers efficiency.
 An adapted benchmarking tool could overcome all those development obstacles and increase development time.
 There are different KPI (Keep Performance Indicators) that one might be interested into.
-In the framework of this micro-ROS, the KPI can be freely chosen by the developer.
-In this way, the benchmarking tool will remain flexible and allow the community to constantly add some support for a lot of different KPI.
+In the framework of micro-ROS, the KPI can be freely chosen by the developer.
+In this way, the benchmarking tool will remain flexible and allow the community to constantly add support for a lot of different KPI.

 The problems we want to tackle are:

- * Out there, many benchmarking tools exist.
-Each of targeting different KPIs.
+ * Out there, many benchmarking tools exist, each of them targeting different KPIs.
  * Different platforms (Linux/Nuttx/Baremetal et.c.).
  * Too few time/resources to code benchmarking tool for each.
  * Avoid code overhead: Keep code clarity.